memristor/mep3/docker/README.md

 4. Wait for the provisioning script to finish

+5. Run the `cb` command in the opened terminal. (`cb` is a shortcut for `colcon build` with the necessary arguments.)

+6. Run the command `source ./install/setup.bash` or exit and re-enter the container.
+This step is necessary every time you start the build process.

 5. _Optional:_ run interactive setup if you prefer to manually configure the container

    ```sh